If I had to use an image from the female world, then I would say that the Milan

 the Duomo is just as beautiful as the exterior.
 So big and so empty that the soul feels enraptured

 The beauty of this marble is perhaps its most surprising characteristic.
-Unlike other marbles, the one quarried in Candoglia is white, pink, green and grey and boasts exceptional physical-chemical characteristics which have had a major impact on the structural and static properties of the monument.
+Unlike other marbles, it is white, pink, green and grey and boasts exceptional physical-chemical characteristics which have had a major impact on the structural and static properties of the monument.

-The conservation of the Duomo is an ongoing endeavour, given the nature of the marble itself, which requires constant and renewed tending to.
+The conservation of the Duomo is an ongoing endeavor, given the nature of the marble itself, which requires constant and renewed tending to.

 Prevention has thus become the underlying rationale in the preservation of this monument: over the centuries, chemical, physical and biological agents have severely damaged the marble.
 Restoration therefore aims to ensure that future generations can enjoy the Duomo di Milano and take part in the values of faith and art which were at the very heart of its construction.